osh16/hugbunadarverkefni/README.md

 ## 2 The Initial Use Case Document

 ### 2.1 Use Case 1
 A teen is really passionate about assembling and painting miniature planes.
 His close group of friends shows little interest in his hobby though and it is getting hard to get a reaction out of them other than "that looks good".
-Enter The Viktor, the teen finds a community on Viktor full of miniature plane enthusiasts sharing their creations with eachother and recieving constructive feedback and critisism.
+Enter Kosmósinn, the teen finds a community on Kosmósinn full of miniature plane enthusiasts sharing their creations with eachother and recieving constructive feedback and critisism.

+### 2.2 Use Case 2
+A man is surfing Kosmósinn and sees a post he doesn't agree with.
+He logs into the website with username and password.
+Then he presses the downvote button next to the post to express his opinion of the post.

+### 2.3 Use Case 3
+A woman wants advice on what stocks she should invest in.
+She enters the websites stock market community and creates a post seeking advice.
+Other users knowledgeable in the area answer the post and give her advice to her question.